-Presenting to you summer in a bowl – when the heat strikes, this chinese chicken salad is what I reach for.
-Its vibrant, fresh and full of texture and flavour.
-The asian dressing is super addictive and the crispy fried noodles really take this up a notch!
+Presenting to you summer in a bowl – when the heat strikes, this Chinese chicken salad is what I reach for.
+Its vibrant, fresh and full of texture and flavor.
+The Asian dressing is super addictive and the crispy fried noodles really take this up a notch!

 I’m making this salad on repeat these days because texture.texture.texture.
 I love how crunchy this Chinese chicken salad is and can’t get over that insanely delicious Asian ginger dressing.

 Here’s why we are both going to fall in love with this salad: